Building Hope for Kristina

-Kristina and Lucas are blessed to have family who helps in their care in any way they can.
+Kristina and Lucas are blessed to have family who helps provide care and support them.
 Kristina's mom Linda Daly, immediately quit her job and she takes care of both Kristina and Lucas's needs full time and is with them both every single day, 24/7 along with her husband and Kristina's father, Jimmy.

 A single day in Kristina’s life includes medications, tracheotomy care, PICC line dressing changes, IV injections, feeding tubes, skin breakdowns and infection control.
 The real challenge is advocating for Kristina's needs with insurance companies, social security offices, doctor's offices, medical companies, referrals and prescription refills.
 Something as simple as getting a medical mattress to prevent bed sores can takes months of emails and phone calls to accomplish.
 The family has learned the art of appealing decisions and spend countless hours walking the line between providing physical care for Kristina and advocating for her needs.

 The family is simply exhausted and have come to the mutual agreement that they need to work smarter rather than harder.
 After many months of debate, Kristina's parents have made the decision to expand their home for the sake of Kristina and Lucas' physical, emotional, and financial care.
 The Daly's have plans in the works to build an addition onto their home so that Kristina's care can be better managed and so Lucas can spend more quality time with both of his parents.
 Having everyone under the same roof will cut down on travel time and make their lives more efficient and manageable.

 Building that addition is an extremely costly endeavor, and all past fundraising has been allocated towards Kristina and Lucas’ needs.
 Today the family is seeking your support.
 Our fundraising goal is $200,000.
 This will cover the home rennovations, caregiving costs, better rehabilitation equipment, and other various medical costs.
 We understand that times are hard for everyone, so if you cannot help financially, please consider what you might possess that could help this family.